a-n-rose/a-n-rose.github.io/_posts/2019-01-06-resources-publicly-available-speech-databases.md

 ---
 layout: post
-title: "Resources for publicly available speech databases"
+title: "Resources for publicly available machine learning databasets, including speech"
 date: 2019-01-06
 ---

 ## Purpose:
-To collect resources of freely available speech databases.
+To collect resources of freely available datasets for machine learning (with emphasis on speech).
 Links are working as of January 2019.

 ### Healthy Speech